Giving a horse a home

 Do I own the horse?

 Blue Cross owns the majority of our horses and most are rehomed on a loan agreement initially.
-Our horse welfare coordinators will visit you every so often to give advice and support where needed.
+Our regional adoption facilitators will visit you every so often to give advice and support where needed.
 The number of visits will depend on you and your horse’s needs.

 We can transfer ownership of horses that have been in their loan homes for a successful loan period.